 Peppermint & Green Tea Cooling Mist

 Use this mist on sunburns or whenever in need of a little cooling off.
 Peppermint is very refreshing and helps provide instant relief for irritated and hot skin.
-Incorporating Green Tea into the blend helps reduce inflammation, redness, and the adverse effects of UV radiation exposure.
+Incorporating Green Tea into the blend helps reduce redness.

 - 6 oz distilled or purified water